HarshithaR08/FAQ_Chatbot/README.md

 ## 🧠 Configuration

-- **Main configuration lives in config/sources.yaml:**
+- **Main configuration lives in sources.yaml:**
   - Add new sitemap URLs or manual pages here.
-  - Edit regex rules under buckets to control which URLs are included/excluded.
+  - Edit regex rules under `buckets` to control which URLs are included/excluded.
   - The system automatically adapts to new external sites using discovery + auto-sitemap detection.

 ---